 Scene profile : Select a scene profile that suits your surveillance scenario.
 A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose.
 Forensic Suitable for surveillance purposes.
-Indoor Suitable for indoor environments.
-Outdoor : Suitable for outdoor environments. • Vivid 😐 : Useful for demonstration purposes.
-Traffic overview : Suitable for vehicle traffic monitoring.
-License plate Suitable for capturing license plates.
+Indoor : Suitable for indoor environments.
+Outdoor : Suitable for outdoor environments. • Vivid 💛 : Useful for demonstration purposes.
+Traffic overview : Suitable for vehicle traffic monitoring. • License plate : Suitable for capturing license plates.
 Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.
+Saturation.
+Use the shuer to aujust the color intensity.
+Tou can, for example, get a grayscale image.